Aleadinglight/Generate-Word-by-Character/README.md

 I also put a single quote in the set in case there is something like: " I'm, You're ".
 However, that was not really useful since NLTK somehow classified ' as a word - which I deleted since I don't want it.
 But since I have to be careful with ' appear from nowhere, I let ' inside the vocab to advoid error.
 I will check on how to make it better later.

 This was train using Backpropagation Through Time.
 I used softmax function as the output layer.

+I update it with an interface.
+Which was written with Python Tkinter.
+There is a cute little window where you can write input to it and press Enter to show the predict word.
+(To run it in Linux, change .pyw -> .py)